pybites/challenges/02/README.md

 		['A', 'A', 'A', 'A', 'A', 'A', 'A', 'A', 'A', 'B', 'B', 'C', 'C', 'D', 'D', 'D', 'D', ...]

 * Ask the player to form a word with one or more of the 7 letters of the draw.
-Validate input for a) valid letters (= in draw set), b) valid word (= in DICTIONARY).
+Validate input for:

+	1) all letters of word are in draw;
+	2) word is in DICTIONARY.

 * Calculate the word value and show it to the player.

-	To no re-invent the wheel (focus on this challenge) 2 methods of the previous challenge are provided in both templates: a) calc_word_value(word) and b) max_word_value(words)
+	To focus on this challenge we re-use two methods from the previous challenge for this: calc_word_value and max_word_value.

-* (more advanced) calculate the optimal word (= max value) checking all permutations of the 7 letters of the draw, cross-checking the DICTIONARY set for valid ones.
+* Calculate the optimal word (= max word value) checking all permutations of the 7 letters of the draw, cross-checking the DICTIONARY set for valid ones.
+This is a bit more advanced, but allows you to score the player (next).

 * Show the player what the optimal word and its value is.